 For I'm lost in your arms.

 Meanwhile, Rosen had been working on a recording deal for them and somehow he hooked up with the owners of the tiny Capri label in New York (at 145 West 45th Street).
-When they guys were ready, in March or April 1954, they held a session at a local recording studio.
+When they guys were ready, in March 1954, they held a session at a local recording studio.
 Since Herb Hinton knew the arrangements and Clarence Hicks didn't (he was basically still auditioning for the position), Herb came back for a day to do the session and Paul moved back up to baritone.

 Unfortunately, a slight problem ensued with the first pressing of the record: the line below the label name proudly proclaimed "Nashville, Tennessee."
 The records had to be re-pressed, but in the meantime, the owner used a knife or razor blade to scrape off the words.
 Those copies were the ones sent out for review.
 However, some of the originals were used for promotional purposes in Cleveland (probably stuck into juke boxes where the spurious Tennessee location couldn't be seen) and one of these became the basis for the bootleg copies that have flourished over the years.